11 Best Yellow Paint Colors for 2021

 That said, this doesn’t mean you’re stuck with neutral yellows, either — a deep mustard or intense chartreuse still looks chic when done right.

 First, it’s important to pick your color palette, which should be based on a statement piece like artwork, a unique chair, or area rug.
-By choosing your color palette up-front, you can more artfully employ it so that one color isn’t overrepresented in your space.
+By choosing your color palette upfront, you can more artfully employ it so that one color isn’t overrepresented in your space.

 Second, think of what aesthetic you’re most drawn to.
 For example, if you like minimalism, you may be able to incorporate a rich yellow since you won’t be using many other elements that can overwhelm your design.
-Or, if you like a shabby-chic look, consider a muted yellow that will look well-worn and natural next to your other décor.
+Or, if you like a shabby-chic look, consider a muted yellow that will look well-worn and natural next to your other decor.

-This guide provides you with a lovely list of yellow paint colors, so you can get a head-start on creating a space that feels like you.
+This guide provides you with a lovely list of yellow paint colors so you can get a head-start on creating a space that feels like you.

-This hue has cool undertones so if you prefer subtle yellow paint colors, opt for Daybreak by Sherwin Williams.
-Though of course, no one wants a room that feels blasé, so pair this neutral with décor that pops.
-You can mix patterns for an eclectic vibe, like a classic Oushak rug and a herringbone pattern on your accent wall.
+This hue has cool undertones so if you prefer subtle yellow paint colors, opt for Daybreak by Sherwin-Williams.
+Though, of course, no one wants a room that feels blasé, so pair this neutral with decor that pops.
+You can mix patterns for an eclectic vibe like a classic Oushak rug and a herringbone pattern on your accent wall.
 The trick to mixing patterns is to use particular details from the busier one to choose the design of your simpler pattern.

-Lantern Light by Sherwin Williams is a bit warmer than the former, but no less easy to complement.
+Lantern Light by Sherwin-Williams is a bit warmer than the former, but no less easy to complement.
 When composing your color palette, it’s important that you don’t start with your paint colors — there are simply too many to choose from and you’ll end up doubting yourself.
 So think of your palette in more general terms, anchoring it with your chosen motif and using a pro color guide to steer you.

-The best yellow paint colors imbue a space with a unique, yet understated style.
+The best yellow paint colors imbue a space with a unique yet understated style.
 To this end, Pineapple Smoothy by Benjamin Moore would incorporate well with Braquenié design, which emphasizes the lavish patterns popular in France during its Second Empire with more organic and geometric lines.
 Because Braquenié is influenced by several styles, you can easily tip the aesthetic of your room to look more ornate or more clean, depending on what you like best.

-Design should be about expressing yourself and enjoying the process, and Fun Yellow by Sherwin Williams is a good reminder of that.
+Design should be about expressing yourself and enjoying the process, and Fun Yellow by Sherwin-Williams is a good reminder of that.
 Its neutral undertones are great for making a room feel light and airy, so it’s a good choice for those who want to use warm colors in small spaces.
-Create an enchanted and whimsical vibe by incorporating delicate lighting, a canopy style bed frame, or hanging plants.
+Create an enchanted and whimsical vibe by incorporating delicate lighting, a canopy-style bed frame, or hanging plants.